 Find meaningful solitude on a Self-Retreat.
-These Retreats are unstructured: one does as much (or as little) reading, walking, meditation or resting as one chooses.
-Enjoy walks and bird watching in 300 acres of beautiful rolling hills, parklands, indigenous valleys and forests.
-Meditate, learn chi kung and yoga, savour our delicious vegetarian food, browse our well-stocked library.
-Visit the stupa and the raked Zen sand gardens; walk the labyrinth; reflect on the 8 trees associated with the Buddha’s life, enlightenment and death in the beautiful Buddha Boma; spend solitary time in our deer forest, stalk the light, cloud-gaze at the dam and tune into just being in the present moment.
-Self-Retreats are an ideal opportunity to be in a gentle, sympathetic space where one can be still and get in touch with oneself and reflect on the things that crowd one’s life.
-Self-Retreats are available on weekdays - between Conducted Retreats - and over structured retreats.
-Group or Corporate events can be arranged.
+One can do as much (or as little) reading, walking, meditation or resting as one chooses.
+Enjoy walks and bird watching in 300 acres of beautiful rolling hills and indigenous forests.
+Enjoy some qigong, meditation and treatments and savour our delicious vegetarian food; or browse our well-stocked library.
+Visit the stupa and the raked Zen sand gardens and walk the labyrinth.
+Massage treatments, guided walks, qigong and meditation are offered by resident staff mid week.
+Self-Retreats are an ideal opportunity to be in a gentle, sympathetic space where one can be still and get in touch with oneself.

 Why must we undertake Vipassana meditation retreats?
 Because we search for happiness and want to liberate our mind from suffering - Ajahn Tong